KDAB/hotspot/README.md

 ### Record Data

 You can also launch `perf` from hotspot, to profile a newly started application or to attach to already running process(es).
-Note the caveats below though.
+Do take the [caveats below](#recording-with-perf-without-super-user-rights) into account though.

 ![hotspot launch application](screenshots/record-launch.png?raw=true "hotspot can launch a new application and profile it with perf from the record page.")